Fannie Farmer: Cookbook fame

 Fannie published her best-known work, The Boston Cooking-School Cook Book, in 1896.
 A follow-up to an earlier version called Mrs. Lincoln's Boston Cook Book, published by Mary J. Lincoln in 1884, the book under Farmer's direction eventually contained 1,850 recipes, from milk toast to Zigaras à la Russe.
 Farmer also included essays on housekeeping, cleaning, canning and drying fruits and vegetables, and nutritional information.

 The book's publisher (Little, Brown & Company) did not predict good sales and limited the first edition to 3,000 copies, published at the author's expense.
 However, the book was so popular in America, so thorough, and so comprehensive that cooks would refer to later editions simply as the Fannie Farmer Cookbook, and it is still available in print over 100 years later.

 Farmer provided scientific explanations of the chemical processes that occur in food during cooking, and helped to standardize the system of measurements used in cooking in the USA.

 Farmer left the School in 1902 and created Miss Farmer's School of Cookery.
 She began by teaching gentlewomen and housewives the rudiments of plain and fancy cooking, but her interests eventually led her to develop a complete work of diet and nutrition for the ill, titled Food and Cookery for the Sick and Convalescent, which contained thirty pages on diabetes.
 Farmer was invited to lecture at Harvard Medical School and began teaching convalescent diet and nutrition to doctors and nurses.
 She felt so strongly about the significance of proper food for the sick that she believed she would be remembered chiefly by her work in that field, as opposed to her work in household and fancy cookery.
 Farmer understood perhaps better than anyone else at the time the value of appearance, taste, and presentation of sickroom food to ill and wasted people with poor appetites; she ranked these qualities over cost and nutritional value in importance.

 Later life

 During the last seven years of her life, Farmer used a wheelchair.
-Despite her immobility she continued to write, invent recipes, and lecture, giving her last ten days before her death.
+Despite her immobility she continued to write, invent recipes, and lecture, giving her last one ten days before her death.
 The Boston Evening Transcript published her lectures, which were picked up by newspapers nationwide.
 Farmer also lectured to nurses and dietitians, and taught a course on dietary preparation at Harvard Medical School.

 Farmer died in 1915 at age 57 of complications due to a stroke, and was interred in Mount Auburn Cemetery in Cambridge, Massachusetts.
 One hundred and three years later, The New York Times published a belated obituary for her.